christopher5106/christopher5106.github.io/_posts/2018-10-20-course-zero-deep-learning.markdown

 $$ \text{CrossEntropy}(p, \tilde{p}) = - ( 1 - p_\hat{c} )^\gamma \times \log p_\hat{c} $$

 as in the Focal Loss for object detection where background negatives are too numerous and tend to take over the positives.
+This technique replaces **hard negative mining**.

 #### Reinforcement